ChidiChuks/book-app/README.md

 Though overwhelming, but you learn how to use these technologies simultaneously.

 ## To initialize Node Package Manager
-[o] npm init -y
+[X] npm init -y

 ## To install Express and Body-parser
-[o] npm install --save-dev express body-parser
+[X] npm install --save-dev express body-parser

 ## To install Babel
-[o] npm install --save-dev @babel/core @babel/cli @babel/node @babel/plugin-transform-runtime @babel/preset-env @babel/register @babel/runtime babel-loader
+[X] npm install --save-dev @babel/core @babel/cli @babel/node @babel/plugin-transform-runtime @babel/preset-env @babel/register @babel/runtime babel-loader
+[X] create a .babelrc file on root folder with preset and plugins settings

+## To install eslint and airbnb style guide
+[X] npm install --save-dev eslint eslint-config-airbnb-base eslint-plugin-import